On Wed, Nov 23, 2016 at 2:59 PM, Arik Hadas <ahadas(a)redhat.com> wrote:

 2. Reduce the amount of code in VDSM.

-projects, this will eliminate the one that tends to take longer.
+reviewed in 2 projects, this will eliminate the one that tends to take

 5. Not to re-generate the XML on each rerun attempt of VM run/migration.

-vm-leases (need to make sure we're using the up-to-date VM configuration though).
+when using vm-leases (need to make sure we're using the up-to-date VM

-(e.g., remove the boot order from devices in the database).
+touching this area (e.g., remove the boot order from devices in the

 The solution is to use place-holders that will be replaced by VDSM.